Workplace Investigations Ireland & Fair Procedures

 A workplace investigation process is evidently not a court setting, but it is nevertheless correct to say that it is of the utmost importance to seek to establish the truth of factual events in an investigation process.

-Frankly some workplace investigations can take place which have all the hallmarks of an ambush.
+Frankly, some workplace investigations can take place which has all the hallmarks of an ambush.